zkmkarlsruhe/ofxTensorFlow2/README.md

 ### macOS

-The cppflow library requires C++14 which needs to be enabled when building on macOS.
+The cppflow library requires C++14 (minimum) or C++17 which needs to be enabled when building on macOS.

+_Note: As of summer 2022, C++17 support is only available for the development version of openFrameworks.
+If you are using a release version and have build issues, try C++14 instead._

 libtensorflow is provided as pre-compiled dynamic libraries.
 On macOS these `.dylib` files need to be configured and copied into the build macOS .app.
 These steps are automated via the `scripts/macos_install_libs.sh` script and can be invoked when building, either by Xcode or the Makefiles.